-The Super Gr8 Film Festival returns for its fifth year more popular than ever showcasing films at Court Square Theatre in downtown Harrisonburg.
-Founded locally by Paul Somers and Tim Estep, the festival will feature more than 50 locally-produced Super 8 films.
+The Super Gr8 Film Festival returns for its sixth year more popular than ever showcasing films at Court Square Theatre in downtown Harrisonburg.
+Founded locally by Paul Somers and Tim Estep, the festival will feature more than 40 locally-produced Super 8 films.

-Each filmmaker makes their film on a single cartridge of Super 8 film, which amounts to approximately 3 minutes and 20 seconds of footage.
+Each filmmaker makes their film on a single cartridge of Super 8 film, which amounts to just over 3 minutes of footage.
 There are no second takes or editing of the films; each film has to be carefully planned out scene-by-scene and shot in order.
-Upon completion of shooting, filmmakers turn in their film reel along with original audio they have created to be put together by Estep and Somers.
+Upon completion of shooting, filmmakers turn in their film reel along with original audio they have created to be put together by Super Gr8's editor, Brent Finnegan.
 Filmmakers do not get to view their finished films until the night of the festival screenings to a sold-out theater.

 This year's crop of filmmakers is diverse, with people of all ages and from all walks of life.
 The beauty of the Super 8 film format is that it levels the playing field since not many people actively use it anymore.
 “It's a leap for everyone,” says Somers, “and the most amazing thing is that you see people who have never made a film before making amazing films.”